 splashing water

-Lead is a common, naturally occurring metal found throughout the environment.
-Lead seldom occurs naturally in water supplies like rivers and lakes, and lead is rarely present in water coming from a treatment plant.
-Lead enters drinking water primarily as a result of corrosion in lead pipes that connect some older homes to the water system and household plumbing that contains lead.
-The Agency for Toxic Substances and Disease Registry also notes that "children can be exposed to lead by putting their hands that have touched lead-containing soil or dust into their mouths".
+Lead is a common, naturally occurring metal found in the environment.
+Lead seldom occurs naturally in water supplies like rivers and lakes and is rarely present in water coming from a treatment plant.
+Lead enters drinking water primarily as a result of corrosion in lead pipes called service lines that connect some older homes to the water system, and in household plumbing that contains lead.
+The Agency for Toxic Substances and Disease Registry also notes that "Children can be exposed to lead by swallowing or breathing in lead-contaminated soil or dust brought into their home from outside."

 According to the U.S. Environmental Protection Agency (EPA), "Children are exposed to lead in paint, dust, soil, air, and food, as well as drinking water."
-EPA estimates "drinking water can make up 20 percent or more of a person’s total exposure to lead.
-Infants who consume mostly mixed formula can receive 40 percent to 60 percent of their exposure to lead from drinking water."
+EPA estimates "drinking water can make up 20% or more of a person’s total exposure to lead.
+Infants who consume mostly mixed formula can receive 40% to 60% of their exposure to lead from drinking water."

-See this animation to better undertand how lead can get into water, and what you can do to keep your water lead-safe.
+See this animation to better understand how lead can get into water, and what you can do to keep your water safe from lead.

-Lead is a concern because it is a toxic metal that can cause immediate effects at high doses and long-term effects if it builds up in the body over many years.
+Lead is a concern because it can cause immediate effects at high doses and long-term effects if it builds up in the body over many years.
 Lead can cause brain and kidney damage in addition to effects on the blood and vitamin D metabolism.
-Children are more vulnerable to lead because their bodies are smaller, and because they are still developing.
+Children are more vulnerable to lead exposure because their bodies are smaller, and because they are still developing.
 Pregnant women and their unborn babies are also at higher risk for negative health effects associated with lead exposure.

 If you are concerned that you or a family member may have been exposed to lead, consult with your family doctor or pediatrician to receive a blood test for lead and learn more about the health effects associated with exposure.

-The water leaving the treatment plant and traveling through water mains is almost always free of lead.
-However, lead is sometimes present in pipes connecting older homes to the water system or in fixtures and home plumbing.
-Water utilities adjust the water’s chemistry at the treatment plant to minimize the possibility of lead dissolving into the water.
+Water leaving a treatment plant and traveling through water mains is almost always free of lead.
+However, lead is sometimes present in service lines connecting older homes to the water system or in home fixtures and plumbing.
+Water systems adjust the water’s chemistry at the treatment plant to minimize the possibility of lead dissolving into the water.

 A licensed plumber can inspect both your service line and other materials in contact with your drinking water.